LukasFratzl/TurboSequence/README.md

 [![stars - Turbo-Sequence](https://img.shields.io/github/stars/LukasFratzl/Turbo-Sequence?style=social)](https://github.com/LukasFratzl/Turbo-Sequence)
 [![forks - Turbo-Sequence](https://img.shields.io/github/forks/LukasFratzl/Turbo-Sequence?style=social)](https://github.com/LukasFratzl/Turbo-Sequence)

-Turbo Sequence is build to support a modern way to render Skeletal Meshes.
+Turbo Sequence is built to support a modern way to render Skeletal Meshes.
-It's using GPU Instancing with Niagara to manage Draw-Calls efficiently, which are mostly the bottleneck of traditional rendering systems.
+It's using GPU Instancing with Niagara to manage draw calls efficiently, which is mostly the bottleneck of traditional rendering systems.
-Turbo Sequence is using bones to animate the meshes, which allow IK and Sockets and Layer Mask Blending per Bone.
+Turbo Sequence is using bones to animate the meshes, which allow IK and layer mask blending per Bone.

 ![A Crowd](https://github.com/LukasFratzl/Turbo-Sequence/blob/main/TS_WikiResources/TurbosequenceOverview.gif)

 ## What is Turbo Sequence

-Turbo Sequence is a Plugin for Unreal Engine 5 which is Open Source with the MIT Licence.
+Turbo Sequence is a Plugin for Unreal Engine 5 which is Open Source with an MIT License.
-The advantage point from using VATs is the fact that Turbo Sequence is using bone joint bending instead of pre-computed animations, which allows runtime bone joint bending like IK or Sockets.
+The advantage of using VATs is that Turbo Sequence uses bone joint bending instead of pre-computed animations, which allows runtime bone joint bending like IK or Sockets.
-Turbo Sequence is trying to use Draw-Calls per archetype efficiently and not per instance, which has an advantage point compared to traditional Skeletal Meshes.
+Turbo Sequence is trying to use Draw-Calls per archetype efficiently and not per instance, which has an advantage compared to traditional Skeletal Meshes.

 _*Traditional Rendering:*_
 ```